 They all qualify as “art-on-wheels”!
 Probably no two jeepneys are alike.
 The jeepney art is impressive and it is a combination of artwork applied by airbrush and sticker artists.

 Many jeepneys concentrate the art on the front, insanely cramming the hood area with accessories, the sides with empty galvanized expanses or scatterings of ads and small art.
-Some are gleamingly and colourfully wrapped with accessories and airbrushed or stickered art.
+Some are gleamingly and colorfully wrapped with accessories and airbrushed or stickered art.
 The main art theme are religious symbols.

 Where can you find Jeepneys?

-The answer is EVERYWHERE!
+The answer is EVERYWHERE in the Philippines!
 During the day they go on fixed routes, picking up passengers from designated stops.
 There are roughly 50,000 Jeepneys roaring around Manila on any given day so there is no way you won’t spot at least 1 when strolling down the streets or even through the tumbling hills of Corderilla.